webteckie/keystonejs-stub/README.md

 # keystonejs-stub
 Keystonejs-stub is a stubbing system for keystonejs to be used with unit testing frameworks like Jasmine.
 Using this stubbing system you can test any module that requires keystone.
-Although we use Jasmine here to demonstrate the stubbing system should be testing-framework agnostic.
+Although Jasmine is used to demonstrate how the stubbing system works it should be testing-framework agnostic.
 The setup of the testing framework itself is outside the scope of this project.

 ## Usage
 1. Clone or download and add to project (npm coming soon)
-2. Follow sample the test folder
+2. Follow the samples in the __tests__ folder

 ## Notes
 1. A good base set of DB data listings is important.